Gift and Loan Trust

 Income Tax

-You might need to pay income tax on any money withdrawn from an investment bond in a gift and loan trust.
-The person who needs to pay the income tax will change, depending on whether the trust is set up as a bare or discretionary trust.
+Income tax may be payable if a withdrawal from the investment bond causes a chargeable event gain.
+The person who needs to pay the income tax will depend on if the trust is set up on absolute (bare) or discretionary basis.

 Inheritance Tax